Hohe Tauern

 With around 3,500 species of plants (including lichens and algae), the Hohe Tauern National Park could also be called a “Noah’s Ark” from a botanic perspective.
 Whether it be larch-pine forests, belts of dwarf shrubs, mountain meadows, lichens, fungi or flowerage: the “garden” habitat of the Hohe Tauern is highly diverse and includes even the rarest of plants.

-Many of these species have had to become “specialists” at adapting to extreme soil and climate conditions as they react sensitively to changes to their habitat related to climate change.
+Many of these species have had to become “specialists” at adapting to extreme soil and climate conditions.
+They react especially sensitive to changes to their habitat related to climate change.

 Two flowers with white bloom